Frequently Asked Questions

 A few words about responsible gaming.

-In plain English: If we have to make an arbiter decision, we'll try to be as fair as possible--but our decisions are final and we're not going to argue them with you.
+In plain English: If we have to make an arbiter decision, we'll try to be as fair as possible--but our decisions are final.

 - Account balances must be verified by the player upon each log-on to the ChessBookie game, prior to wagering.